 That said, Skoove’s feedback is relatively basic and may not support more advanced technique development.
 It’s also worth noting that the user experience can feel inconsistent between its web and mobile versions.

-Melodics is built for a different kind of learner—someone driven by rhythm, performance, and creativity.
-Designed for piano, pad controllers, and electronic drums, Melodics is especially popular among electronic musicians, beatmakers, and finger drummers.
+Melodics is built for a different kind of learner - someone driven by production, performance, and creativity.
+Designed for MIDI keyboards (plus pad controllers and acoustic/electronic drum kits).

 Melodics is not intended for classical pianists or those seeking a traditional conservatory-style curriculum.
-But if you want to develop hands-on, performance-based skills in a fun, motivating way, all through MIDI keys?
+But if you want to develop hands-on, performance-based skills in a fun, motivating way, to genres you care about, all through MIDI keys?
 That’s where Melodics shines.

 Prices can vary depending on your region and any active promotions, but here’s a general comparison to help you understand what to expect: